 Before implementing automation, SMBs must first identify where it will deliver the greatest value.

-- Focus on high-impact areas: Prioritize areas that directly affect production speed, quality, or resource allocation.
+- Focus on high-impact areas: Prioritize areas that directly affect production speed, quality, or resource allocation and equipment effectiveness.

 - Set clear goals: Determine whether your primary objectives are cost reduction, improved output, or enhanced accuracy.